Swaggy214/ibotta-takehome/README.md

 Using NULLIF was essential because empty strings in the database were being interpreted as valid values, which could have skewed the conversion rate.

 #### Query 4: Total redemption amount per customer
-Initially, I interpreted the question as calculating the total value of redeemed offers (`offer_amount`) per customer.
+For this query, I needed to calculate the total number of offer redemptions per customer.
-I considered joining `customer_offer_redemptions` with `customer_offers` to link redemptions to customers.
+To do this, I joined the `customer_offer_redemptions` table to the `customer_offers` table using the `customer_offer_id` field, which links each redemption record to a specific customer.
-However, there was no column in `customer_offer_redemptions` that could be linked to another table.
+After establishing that relationship, I used a `SUM` aggregation on the `verified_redemption_count` column and grouped the results by `customer_id`.
-As a result, the aggregation was limited to calculating `verified_redemption_count` * `offer_amount` for each row, without attribution to a specific customer.
+This produces the total number of verified redemptions attributed to each customer.